ni/measurement-plugin-converter-python/README.md

 Measurement Plug-In Converter for Python has the following packages

-- The Measurement Plug-In Converter for Python is a CLI tool to convert traditional Python measurements into measurement plug-ins.
+- The Measurement Plug-In Converter is a CLI tool to convert traditional Python measurements into measurement plug-ins.
 - The Measurement Plug-In UI Creator is a CLI tool to create or update `.measui` files for measurement plug-ins.

 ## Dependencies

-- NI Measurement Plug-In Converter for Python
+- Measurement Plug-In Converter

   - [Python = 3.8.5](https://www.python.org/downloads/release/python-385/)
   - [NI Measurement Plug-In UI Creator](dependencies/ni_measurement_ui_creator-1.0.0.dev8-py3-none-any.whl)

-- NI Measurement Plug-In UI Creator
+- Measurement Plug-In UI Creator

   - [Python = ^3.8](https://www.python.org/downloads/release/python-385/)

 ## How to install?

-- NI Measurement Plug-In Converter for Python
+- Measurement Plug-In Converter

   - Place the UI Creator and the Plug-In Converter wheel files parallel to the [install.bat](batch_files/install.bat).
   - Run the `install.bat` file by double clicking it.

-- NI Measurement Plug-In UI Creator
+- Measurement Plug-In UI Creator

   - Place the UI Creator wheel file parallel to the [install.bat](batch_files/install.bat).
   - Run the `install.bat` file by double clicking it.

 ## How to run?

-### NI Measurement Plug-In Converter for Python
+### Measurement Plug-In Converter

 - Open Command Prompt.
 - Run the following command to know the required CLI arguments.